-Because this further reflection on a child's lived experiences, experiential world and attunement (taking a pathic, gnostic position) is important to us, we rely on a few authors who have clearly distinguished between pathic and gnostic lived experiencing (see following table); also addressed is the matter of pathic/affective lived experience as a precondition for gnostic/cognitive lived experience and the resulting matter of a distancing by a child from the pathic to the gnostic.
+Because this further reflection on a child's lived experiences, experiential world, and attunement (taking a pathic, gnostic position) is important to us, we rely on a few authors who have distinguished between pathic and gnostic lived experiencing (see following table); also addressed is the matter of pathic/affective lived experience as a precondition for gnostic/cognitive lived experience, and the resulting matter of a distancing by a child from the pathic to the gnostic.

-The following table offers a number of contrasting concepts that, in the phenomenological literature, point to the distinction between pathic and gnostic lived experience:
+The following table offers several contrasting concepts which, in the phenomenological literature, point to the distinction between pathic and gnostic lived experience:

-Pathic Attunement ("Moodness," emotionality (primordial Gnostic) Understanding Heidegger) understanding of Affective (precognitive disposition) Cognitive Sensing Subjective Emotional life Only-for-me Perceiving, knowing Objective Intellectual life Universally valid (for all) Here-and-now Moment of feeling Timeless, enduring Moment of knowing (thinking, reflecting, etc.) Naive lived experiencing exper.
-Distanced lived Unrepeatable Familiarity Primordial, first lived experiencing Undifferentiated (diffuse) Pathic attunement (stand over against the world) Repeatable Knowledge Derived lived exper.
-Differentiated Conscious-intentional attunement (Lersch) Impressions Self-involvement Appreciative lived experiencing exper.
-Thoughts (Linschoten) Impersonal Sober-factual lived
+Pathic Attunement ("Moodness," emotionality) Gnostic Understanding (primordial understanding of Heidegger)

+Affective (precognitive disposition) Cognitive

+Sensing Subjective Perceiving, knowing Objective

+Emotional life Intellectual life

+Only-for-me Universally valid (for all)

+Here-and-now Timeless, enduring

+Moment of feeling Moment of knowing

+Naive lived experiencing (thinking, reflecting, etc.) Distanced lived exper. (stand over against the world)

+Unrepeatable Repeatable

+Familiarity Knowledge

+Primordial, first lived experiencing Derived lived exper.

+Undifferentiated (diffuse) Differentiated

+Pathic attunement Conscious-intentional attunement (Lersch)

+Impressions Thoughts (Linschoten)

+Self-involvement Impersonal

+Appreciative lived experiencing Sober-factual lived exper.

-Affectively colored Global attunement Feel Form and structure Analytic attunement Comprehend (re Heidegger)
+Affectively colored Form and structure

+Global attunement Analytic attunement

+Comprehend (re Heidegger)

-Here, stand over against must not be viewed as objectivism; it remains objectivity-in-subjectivity (Landman)
+Here, stand over against must not be viewed as objectivism; it remains objectivity-insubjectivity (Landman)